krakend/krakend-documentation/backends/caching.md

 }
 ```

-The `shared` cache makes that different backend definitions with this flag enabled can reuse the cache between them when the request is the same.
+The `shared` cache allows different backend definitions with this flag enabled to reuse the store between them when the request is the same.
 Otherwise, each backend uses a private cache context when the `shared` flag is missing or set to false.

 ## Cache TTL, size, expiration, purge
 When you enable the caching module, your backends control the expiration time of the cache by setting the `Cache-Control` header.
 If your backends do not set the header or it is set to zero, KrakenD won't store any content in its internal cache.